Where are they now? Chelsea’s 14 wonderkids from FM 2012

 Eventually, PSV came calling for the Dutchman, who returned to his native Netherlands permanently when he signed for the Eindhoven club in 2013 with Chelsea inserting a buy-back clause they never used.

-A less successful move to Wolfsburg then followed in 2016, and he joined Turkish side Kasimpasa this summer.
+A less successful move to Wolfsburg then followed in 2016, and he joined Turkish side Kasimpasa last summer.

 Czech defender Kalas is one of the few players on this list still in England.
 The centre-back spent every season on loan except for 2013-14 when Jose Mourinho kept him in the Blues squad for the year, famously calling upon him in the iconic ‘Demba Ba game’ that scuppered Liverpool’s title hopes that year.